zang206/Arduino_Temperature_Alarm/README.md

-mintduino_temp_alarm
+Arduino_Temperature_Alarm
 ====================

-A Mintduino Temperature Alarm
+An Arduino Temperature Alarm

 What is does.
 I am making this temperature alarm because I currently do not have central heat and the wall gas heater does not have a thermostat, just low, medium, and high.
 My wife and I have a habit of forgetting to turn down the heater before bed and will wake up to a living room at 85 degrees F.  Sometimes it is worse and I have to turn on my air conditioner to cool it down even when it is 20 degrees F outside.
 This project will set of an alarm and flash a LED when the temp rises above a set temperature.
 Go to projects.procknation.com to see the hardware that this code works on.